 Maternity Care Fact Sheets and Decision-Making Tools from Childbirth Connection - You can find a printable version of Childbirth Connection's Rights of Childbearing Women here.
 There are also some useful fact sheets and lists of questions that can be posed by your clients to a midwife, physician, doula, or on a hospital or birth center tour.

-Handouts from Penny Simkin’s Site – From the wonderful Penny Simkin, her site gives you access to several printable files, including the ever-so-helpful Comfort in Labor handbook.
+Handouts from Penny Simkin's Site - From the wonderful Penny Simkin, her site gives you access to several printable files, including the ever-so-helpful Comfort in Labor handbook (located in Articles and Handouts).

 Lamaze Six Healthy Birth Practices and Other Handouts - InJoy provides a great PDF file with each of the Lamaze Six Steps to a Safer Birth.
 There are also several other downloadable files that you may want to share with your students or clients.
 The Mother's Advocate website also has video links of the Lamaze birth practices that you can share.